Google Ads ROAS and AOV Benchmarks

 External Macro & Platform Drivers

-• Algorithmic Maturation: The overarching ROAS improvement points to the successful, widespread adoption of Value-Based Bidding (VBB) and mature AI-driven campaign types (e.g., Performance Max).
-Algorithms are increasingly effective at prioritizing high-margin conversions over sheer click volume.
+• Algorithmic Bidding: The sustained ROAS improvement aligns with the maturation of Value-Based Bidding (VBB) and AI-driven campaign types (e.g., Performance Max).
+These systems are successfully optimizing for revenue and margin rather than sheer click volume, yielding better returns on ad spend.

 ROAS and Average Order Value for PMax, Standard Shopping and Search campaigns